NuGet/Home/designs/NuGet-ClientCertificates.md

 - `-FindValue` `string` - FindValue added to a storage client certificate source.

+- `-Force` - Bypass certificate validatation.

 `-Path` and `-Password` options determine final certificate source type as `fileCert`

 `-StoreLocation`, `-StoreName`, `-FindBy` and `-FindValue` options determine final certificate source type as `storeCert`

 It is denied to use options from different certificate source type at the same time.

-If certificate does not exist tool will inform user with warning but still option will be added.
+Configuration change will not be applied if certificate is not valid.

 ### nuget client-certs update [options]